rebeca-apergis/PracticeRepo/README.md

-git remote add origin URL = sets a new remote repository for you to push things to. git remote -v = checks out the new remote url. git push origin master = pushes the changes from master to your repo on github.
+git remote add origin URL = sets a new remote repository for you to push things to. git remote -v = checks out the new remote url. git push origin master = pushes the changes from master to your repo on github. git clone URL = downloads a whole remote directory to your computer. cd Foldername = moves you forward into the folder of choice. cd C:\Users\Rebeca\ETC = moves you backwards into the named folder of choice.